Effective Equipment Maintenance Log

 5. Define Maintenance Tasks and Frequency

-6. Provide Space for Notes and Observations
+6. Provide Space for Maintenance Personnel

 Allocate a dedicated section within the log for users to add notes and observations.
 This allows maintenance personnel to document any abnormalities, potential issues, or recommendations for future maintenance.
 Encourage detailed and descriptive entries to provide a comprehensive picture of each maintenance activity.